 Want to make someone pause?
 Ask them, “What do thoughts think about?”
 Ask yourself.
 Try to think about something that is not a thought — if you can, let me know!

 I just came from a weekend seminar at NalandaWest in Seattle with a wonderful Tibetan teacher, Tsoknyi Rinpoche, author of the new book, Open Heart, Open Mind.

-This is Part 4 of a series I’m calling, ‘Everything That Distresses You is Irrelevant.’
+This is Part 4 of a series of posts called, “Everything That Distresses You.”
 This series will be especially helpful for helping you to actually enjoy, and deal creatively with, the challenges that being around family can bring mentally, emotionally, and physically.

-This is the 2nd post in a series I’m calling, ‘Everything That Distresses You is Irrelevant.’
-In this series we’re examining the 4 main issues that could be causing you needless distress: Confusion about Desire vs.
+This is the 2nd post in a series I’m calling, “Everything That Distresses You.”
+We’re examining these four main issues that cause us needless distress: Confusion about Desire vs.

 I am happy to share this wonderful blog by Lisa Saubolle.
 Lisa Saubolle is creator of The Bodymind Journey, a heart centered approach to healing and self-discovery.

 If you want to make yourself miserable, here’s the quickest way to do it: get worried about what other people think of you.
 Just by turning our attention outside, we can begin to imagine that others are judging us harshly.

 Have you ever wondered what it takes to worry about what other people think?
 Do you wish you didn’t care what other people think?
 Or is this kind of worry so “familiar” that it seems natural .